-One of the biggest, vet not always physically visible, threats is the provision of targeted information.
-During the pandemic, China's political regime-with the Chinese Communist Party (CCP) at its head-engaged in more "mask diplomacy," followed by a massive propaganda campaign.
-Chinese diplomatic missions played an important role in this type of diplomacy since they supervised the supply of medical equipment and concurrently ensured that people were aware that the aid was provided by China.
-International Chinese corporations were also actively involved, donating medical supplies; in turn, they sought to gain publicity along with a competitive edge in the recipient country.
-The Chinese authorities engaged in propaganda campaigns directed toward foreign audiences through various influence channels such as diplomatic missions, news agencies, international corporations, diaspora and student organizations, as well as informal ties with politicians, journalists and Propaganda-related narratives depicted China as a global leader and promoted the CCP's achievements.
-They also highlighted the lack of solidarity among the democratic states.
-To improve the image and competitiveness of its international companies, the CCP coordinated shipments of medical equipment to the Baltics.
-China publicly portrayed the shipments as aid from its international companies, which happen to have direct interests in the telecommunications and energy sectors of the Baltic States.
+One of the biggest, yet not always physically visible, threat is the provision of targeted information.
+During the pandemic, the CCP engaged in "mask diplomacy," followed by massive propaganda campaigns.
+Chinese diplomatic missions played a central role in such diplomacy, as they supervised the supply of medical equipment and concurrently ensured that people were aware that the aid was provided by China.
+International Chinese corporations were also actively involved.
+By donating medical supplies, they sought to gain publicity along with a competitive edge in the recipient country.
+The Chinese authorities engaged in propaganda campaigns directed toward foreign audiences through various influence channels including diplomatic missions, news agencies, international corporations, diaspora and student organizations, as well as informal ties with politicians, journalists and scholars.
+Propaganda-related narratives depicted China as a global leader and promoted the CCP's achievements.
+At the same time, they highlighted the lack of solidarity among democratic states.
+In improving the image and competitiveness of its international companies, the CCP coordinated shipments of medical equipment to the Baltics.
+China publicly portraved the shipments as aid from its international companies that have direct interests in the telecommunications and energy sectors of the Baltic States.